Our team is comprised of passionate, committed professionals

 Raelyn has three decades of entrepreneurial experience developing and driving policy advocacy, external relations, and partnership strategies.
 She helped launch and served as Senior Vice President at Panorama.
 She has also been Special Advisor at the United Nations Foundation and Senior Program Officer at the Bill & Melinda Gates Foundation, where she launched its first Asia-Pacific government relations and advocacy portfolio.
 Raelyn directed international policy initiatives at the National Bureau of Asian Research, the Advanced Medical Technology Association, and the Pacific Council on International Policy.
 She holds an AB in Diplomacy and Asian Affairs from Occidental College.

-Rachel has more than a decade of experience cultivating donors and building strategic partnerships in the corporate and nonprofit spaces, and executing successful events.
+Rachel has more than a decade of experience cultivating donors, building strategic partnerships, and executing successful events.
 She currently serves as Director of Strategic Partnerships at I Support The Girls.
-Previously, she was Director of Strategy & Business Development at PresenTense, was Director of Corporate Philanthropy at AIG, and led special events at the Society of Memorial Sloan-Kettering Cancer Center and the American Museum of Natural History.
+Previously, she was Director of Strategy & Business Development at PresenTense, Director of Corporate Philanthropy at AIG, and led special events at the Society of Memorial Sloan-Kettering Cancer Center and the American Museum of Natural History in NYC.
 She holds an MBA from Boston University and a BA in American Studies from Brandeis University.

-Abby specializes in action-oriented storytelling in higher-education advancement communications, from presidential appeal letters and case statements, to development event talking points and campaign materials.
+Abby specializes in action-oriented storytelling in higher-education advancement communications.
 She helps lead advancement communications for Brandeis University and was Assistant Director of Editorial for the University of Washington’s MarCom department for more than eight years.
-She has also been Development and Communications Officer at Brigham and Women’s Hospital, Business Reporter at The Journal News and other newspapers, and consulted for Tufts University and MIT.
+She has been Development and Communications Officer at Brigham and Women’s Hospital, Business Reporter at The Journal News and other newspapers, and consulted for Tufts University and MIT.
 Abby holds an MPA in Public Administration for the University of Washington and a BA in History from Dartmouth College.

-Jacqueline is Co-Founder and Partner at Boost!Collective and has, as a journalist, covered such issues as medical relief, health system strengthening, HIV/AIDS, maternal and child health, malaria, and disaster recovery in Indonesia, Sri Lanka, Myanmar, Pakistan, Kenya, Mozambique and Haiti.
-She was previously Northwest Regional Communication Program Manager for the American Red Cross.
-She has also worked with The World Bank, Clinton Foundation, WHO, Fred Hutchinson Cancer Research Center, National Bureau of Asian Research, Wellcome Trust, Mercy Corps, J/P Haitian Relief Organization, and Merlin USA and UK.
+Jacqueline is Co-Founder and Partner at Boost!Collective and has, as a journalist, covered such issues as medical relief, health system strengthening, HIV/AIDS, maternal and child health, malaria, and disaster recovery in Indonesia, Sri Lanka, Myanmar, Pakistan, Kenya, Mozambique, and Haiti.
+She was Northwest Regional Communication Program Manager for the American Red Cross and worked with The World Bank, Clinton Foundation, WHO, Fred Hutchinson Cancer Research Center, National Bureau of Asian Research, Wellcome Trust, Mercy Corps, J/P Haitian Relief Organization, and Merlin USA and UK.
 She is fluent in French and holds a BSJ and an MA in Visual Communications from Ohio University.

-Rob has more than two decades of experience connecting corporate, non-profit, and foundation health R&D and program strategies to financial reality.
-He is currently Vice President of Translational Science at UPMC Enterprises in Interim CEO of BlueSphere Bio.
-Previously he was CFO of Phebotics, Inc. and VP of Finance at the Infectious Diseases Research Institute.
-He has also been Global Health Executive Team member and Deputy Director for Global Health Financial Planning and Analysis at the Bill & Melinda Gates Foundation. pior to that he worked in corporate development at Millennium Pharmaceuticals (now Takeda) and as a Senior Consultant with Dean & Company Strategy Consultants.
-He holds a PhD in Human Genetics from Harvard University and an MS in Chemical Engineering from Stanford University.
-Rob is a CFA charter holder and term member of the Council on Foreign Relations.
+Rob has been connecting corporate, non-profit, and foundation health R&D and program strategies to financial reality for more than 20 years.
+He is Vice President of Translational Science at UPMC Enterprises and Interim CEO of BlueSphere Bio.
+Previously, he was CFO of Phebotics, Inc. and VP of Finance at the Infectious Diseases Research Institute.
+He has also been Global Health Executive Team member and Deputy Director for Global Health Financial Planning and Analysis at the Bill & Melinda Gates Foundation.
+He worked in corporate development at Millennium Pharmaceuticals (now Takeda) and as a Senior Consultant with Dean & Company Strategy Consultants.
+Rob holds a PhD in Human Genetics from Harvard University and an MS in Chemical Engineering from Stanford University.
+He is a CFA charter holder and Council on Foreign Relations term member.

-Mia is Director of Content at the University of Washington and Principal Editor at Dots & Dashes.
-Previously, she was Senior Editor at Yesler.
+Mia is Associate Creative Director, Editorial at Kaiser Permanente Washington.
+Previously, she was Director of Content at the University of Washington and Principal Editor at Dots & Dashes.
 Mia has more than 15 years of experience as an editor and journalist, including positions at Apple, Amazon, University of California Press, San Francisco magazine, Avalon Travel Publishing, ParentMap, and Yahoo.
-She specializes in copyediting, proofreading, and editorial strategy, and her clients range from individuals to nonprofits to Fortune 500 companies.
+Her clients range from individuals to nonprofits to Fortune 500 companies.
 Mia is a member of the Bay Area Editors' Forum and the Northwest Independent Editors Guild.
 She founded and hosts Lit Fix, a non-profit quarterly reading and music series that celebrates Seattle's vibrant arts scene.
 Mia is fluent in French and holds a BA in English from Wesleyan University.

 Karuna is a seasoned project manager in global health policy research and analysis, advocacy, communications, and grant writing.
 She is Senior Manager at Gavi, the Vaccine Alliance and before that worked with the International Vaccine Access Center.
 She has also been Manager at Global Health Strategies in New Delhi and Senior Project Manager for the Center for Health and Aging at The National Bureau of Asian Research, where she supported the Pacific Health Summit.
 Karuna speaks Hindi and holds an MPH and MBA from Johns Hopkins University, as well as a BA in international relations and BS in public health from the University of Washington.